-– 41% of online adults have shared the password to one of their online accounts with a friend or family member.
+– 41% of online adults have shared the password to one of their online accounts with a friend or family member

-39% say that they use the same (or very similar) passwords for many of their online accounts.
+– 39% say that they use the same (or very similar) passwords for many of their online accounts

 Interested in learning more about online banking best practices?
 Read our guide:

-But doesn’t that make it more difficult to remember, and therefore easier to get locked out of your online banking account?
+But doesn’t that make it more difficult to remember and, therefore, easier to get locked out of your online banking account?

-They suggest picking something like your favorite song lyric, then taking the first letters of each word and using them to create a password, all while mixing cases and substituting symbols for letters.
+Try picking something like your favorite song lyric, then taking the first letters of each word and using them to create a password, all while mixing cases and substituting symbols for letters.

-For example, let’s use “twinkle twinkle little star, how I wonder what you are” as our lyric.
+For example, let’s use “Twinkle twinkle little star, how I wonder what you are” as our lyric.
 You would take the first letter of each word and get:

 And voila!
 We have a really strong password that will be easier to remember than a random jumble of letters, even though that’s what it looks like.

-Keep in mind, though, mixing uppercase and lowercase letters with numbers and symbols doesn’t mean “Password123!” would make a good one.
+Mixing uppercase and lowercase letters with numbers and symbols doesn’t mean “Password123!” would make a good one.
 That leads us to our next tip.